 This is the second largest IoT use case in manufacturing and in reality also consists of a range of potential applications.

 It includes production asset monitoring and tracking, from location to the monitoring of parameters in several areas such as quality, performance, potential damage or breakdowns, bottlenecks, the list goes on.
-On top of performance and optimization, there is of course also the dimension of maintenance (as a result and/or in a predictive way).
+On top of performance and optimization, there is of course also the dimension of proactive maintenance (as a result and/or in a predictive maintenance way).

 It’s clear that asset management and maintenance in a manufacturing industry setting also go beyond pure production assets.